 When the infrastructure grows and expands to multiple locations, it becomes hard to maintain up to date static network diagrams.
-Thus, NetCrunch topology maps are automatically updated when a new node is added or port connection changes.
-Additionally, the maps display the status of each device, while connections between switches show actual bandwidth usage.
+Thus, NetCrunch topology maps are automatically updated when a new node is added, or port connection changes.
+Additionally, the maps display each device's status, while connections between switches show actual bandwidth usage.

-NetCrunch uses SNMP (v1,v2c or v3) to retrieve data from switches.
-It also supports CDP and STP protocols.
+NetCrunch uses SNMP (v1,v2c, or v3) to retrieve data from switches.
+It also supports CDP, STP and LLDP protocols.

 @@img:segment-map.png Segment Map